 Any child shorter than 150 cm tall must use a special seat belt that’s the right size for them, both in the front and the back of the vehicle.
 If you have a child in the front seat who is sat in a rear-facing restraint, you must deactivate the airbag.

-Drink driving in Slovenia is frowned upon in a big way, as is the case in most countries in the world.
+Drunk driving in Slovenia is frowned upon in a big way, as is the case in most countries worldwide.
 So, it’s best not to drink at all when driving.
-Slovenia’s legal limit is 0.05% of alcohol in the blood, but for drivers with less than two years of driving experience, the limit is zero.
+Slovenia’s legal limit is 0.05% of alcohol in the blood, but the limit is zero for drivers with less than two years of driving experience.

-Within the capital, you won’t struggle to find a fuel station, and they are usually open from 7 am to 8 pm, except on Sundays.
-If you are heading to a border crossing or into the capital itself, you will often find fuel stations open 24 hours a day.
+You won’t struggle to find a fuel station within the capital, and they are usually open from 7 am to 8 pm, except on Sundays.
+If you are heading to a border crossing or into the capital, you will often find fuel stations open 24 hours a day.

-All fuel stations have unleaded gasoline, diesel and some locations also have LPG.
+All fuel stations have unleaded gasoline and diesel, and some locations also have LPG.
 You can pay with local cash.
 However, most stations do accept Visa and Mastercard as well.

 In case of an accident, theft, or other unfortunate circumstances, you can call 112 for ambulances or fire trucks and 113 for the police (emergencies).
 If your car breaks down, you can either call the number provided by your Slovenia rental car company or the general, public Slovenia roadside assistance service at 1987.

-There are no toll booths on Slovenia motorways, but you are required to have a so-called vinjeta Slovenia, which is essentially a prepaid vignette that allows you to use the motorways.
-This is one of the most important Slovenia driving tips!
+There are no toll booths on Slovenia motorways.
+Still, you must have a so-called vinjeta Slovenia, essentially a prepaid vignette that allows you to use the highways.
+This is one of the essential Slovenia driving tips!

-When you rent a car in Slovenia, though, your car should already have a valid vignette.
+However, when you rent a car in Slovenia, your car should already have a valid vignette.
 But do make sure to double-check this or ask about it when picking up your vehicle.

-Car Hire Slovenia Tip 13 – Mandatory Equipment
+Car Hire Slovenia Tip 21 – Beware Of Thunderstorms